-This course is designed for students with no previous knowledge of the language and it provides the basic skills in the comprehension, speaking, reading, writing of Italian.
-Emphasis will be on developing the students' communicative competence and in learning basic grammatical structures as well as introducing them to the Italian culture through the use of authentic material, including songs, short videos, etc.
+A continuation of Italian 201, this course provides training in the comprehension, speaking, reading and writing of Italian.
+Emphasis will be on developing further the students' communicative competence and in learning more complex grammatical structures, as well as on deepening their knowledge of the Italian culture through the use of authentic material, including songs, short stories and videos.
+Labs will be officially scheduled by the department.

-PREREQUISITES: Not open to students with credit in Italian 30 or equivalent.
+Prerequisites: Italian 30, Italian 201 or equivalent.